ruanhang/lichun-wang.github.io/README.md

 ## How to use it as your own blog?

 1. First, you should know some basics.
 Here is a guide [Creating and Hosting a Personal Site on GitHub](http://jmcglone.com/guides/github-pages/).
 It shows brief description of [Git](git-scm.com), [GitHub](github.com), [GitHub Pages](https://pages.github.com/) and [Jekyll](jekyllrb.com).
 2. Then follow the guide to creat your first blog.
-Though sample, it is really useful for you to understand Jekyll.
+Though simple, it is really useful for you to understand Jekyll.
-3. After that, you should know how to creat a site on github online, but this is not enough.
+3. After that, you have known how to creat a site on github online, but this is not enough.
 Then you need to [install Jekyll](https://jekyllrb.com/docs/quickstart/) on your pc in order to view your blog in real-time.
 4. To perform this blog on pc you also need to install *jekyll-gallery-generator* and *jekyll-paginate* by gem.
 Before that you should install *libmagickwand-dev* and *imagemagick* by apt-get or yum depending on you linux distribution.
 5. Finally, fork this repository and rename to your own username.
 Clone it and modify as you want.
 Enjoy it!